BACK TO HOME

 Overlooked amidst all the attention paid to the Lonely End offense was the Army defense, which gave up just 182 yards a game and ranked third nationally.

 But it wasn't.
-Many observers suspected dissatisfaction at Army's not being permitted to play in a Bowl game may have played a part.
+Many observers suspected dissatisfaction at unbeaten Army's not being permitted to play in a Bowl game played a part.
 True, the Cotton Bowl had shown interest in the Cadets, and the Army players had expressed an interest in accepting a Cotton Bowl bid, but Blaik denied that that was a factor.
 In fact, he confessed, he really didn't see any point in Army's playing in a post-season game.
 "After Army-Navy," he said, speaking as a true Army man, "any game is anti-climactic."

 His health was also mentioned, and Blaik himself conceded that the harsh late fall weather of the Hudson Valley had taken its toll on him the past few seasons.
 But health alone, he said, was not enough to make him resign.